motazhussien/motazhussien/README.md

 - 👋 Hi, I’m @motazhussien
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me motaz.hussien@outlook.com